 Laura is also passionate about access to justice.
 She volunteers with the Elizabeth Fry Society and provides advice to inmates serving federal sentences at the Edmonton Institution for Women.
 Laura also assists Dr. Hadley Friedland with an Indigenous sentencing course at the University of Alberta.
 She participates in various committees aimed at reducing the over-incarceration of Indigenous people in Canadian jails.
 She volunteered extensively with Student Legal Services while in law school.
 Finally, Laura has also seen the justice system from the other side, having worked at the Edmonton Regional Crown Prosecutors’ office during law school.

 Laura completed her undergraduate degree at the University of Victoria, where she received her Bachelor of Arts in Philosophy.
 She attended law school at the University of Alberta, where she graduated in 2016.
-She then articled to Kent J. Teskey, QC, and has practiced at Pringle Chivers Sparks since being called to the bar in 2017.
+She then articled to Kent J. Teskey, KC, and has practiced at Pringle Law since being called to the bar in 2017.